Skip to content

 --version <new-version>

-1. Review release notes in the application's GitHub repository
+1. Review application release notes

-3. Ensure database backups are current
+3. Verify database backups are current

 4. Plan for brief service interruptions during pod restarts

-• Run VACUUM ANALYZE periodically to optimize database performance
+• Run VACUUM ANALYZE periodically

-• Monitor database size and connection counts
+• Monitor database growth and active connections

-Backup and Recovery
+Managing Backups and Recovery

 Backup Strategy